wics-uw/website/content/pages/constitution.md

     -   To represent the undergraduate committee at meetings of the WiCS Committee;

-    -   To build consensus among members in the decision-making process;

-    -   To ensure all members are comleting assigned resposibilities;
+    -   To track the completion of all duties assigned to members of the committee;

     -   To maintain the non-financial records of the committee.